Civil rights movement: March on Washington, 1963

-Of these, the march's major focus was on passage of the civil rights law that the Kennedy administration had proposed after the upheavals in Birmingham.
+Of these, the march's primary focus was the passage of the Civil Rights Act that the Kennedy administration had proposed following the upheavals in Birmingham.

 Martin Luther King Jr. at a civil rights march on Washington, D.C.

 National media attention also greatly contributed to the march's national exposure and probable impact.
 In the essay "The March on Washington and Television News", historian William Thomas notes: "Over five hundred cameramen, technicians, and correspondents from the major networks were set to cover the event.
 More cameras would be set up than had filmed the last presidential inauguration.
 One camera was positioned high in the Washington Monument, to give dramatic vistas of the marchers".
 By carrying the organizers' speeches and offering their own commentary, television stations framed the way their local audiences saw and understood the event.

 The march was a success, although not without controversy.
 An estimated 200,000 to 300,000 demonstrators gathered in front of the Lincoln Memorial, where King delivered his famous "I Have a Dream" speech.
-While many speakers applauded the Kennedy administration for the efforts it had made toward obtaining new, more effective civil rights legislation protecting the right to vote and outlawing segregation, John Lewis of SNCC took the administration to task for not doing more to protect southern blacks and civil rights workers under attack in the Deep South.
+While many speakers applauded the Kennedy administration for the efforts it had made toward obtaining new, more effective civil rights legislation protecting the right to vote and outlawing segregation, John Lewis of SNCC took the administration to task for not doing more to protect southern Black people and civil rights workers under attack in the Deep South.

 After the march, King and other civil rights leaders met with President Kennedy at the White House.
 While the Kennedy administration appeared sincerely committed to passing the bill, it was not clear that it had enough votes in Congress to do so.
 However, when President Kennedy was assassinated on November 22, 1963, the new President Lyndon Johnson decided to use his influence in Congress to bring about much of Kennedy's legislative agenda.

 St. Augustine, Florida, 1963–1964

 "We Cater to White Trade Only" sign on a restaurant window in Lancaster, Ohio, in 1938.
 In 1964, Martin Luther King Jr. was arrested and spent a night in jail for attempting to eat at a white-only restaurant in St. Augustine, Florida.

-In St. Augustine, Florida a local movement had been picketing segregated local institutions since 1963.
+In St. Augustine, Florida, a local movement had been picketing segregated local institutions since 1963.
 In the fall of 1964, four teenagers who came to be known as "The St. Augustine Four" sat in at a local Woolworth's lunch counter, seeking to get served.
-They were arrested and convicted of trespassing, and sentenced to six months in jail and reform school.
+They were arrested and convicted of trespassing and sentenced to six months in jail and reform school.
 It took a special act of the governor and cabinet of Florida to release them after national protests by the Pittsburgh Courier, Jackie Robinson, and others.